-a.
+- a.
 New Programs and Positions-Only new programs and/or positions will be funded.
 This may include adding new positions or new elements to existing programs.
-The application

-- must clearly demonstrate that the requested positions will perform work that is not currently provided. - b.
-Maximum Applications-A county may submit one new single-year and one new multi-year application per fiscal year for a maximum of two new applications.
-The application should indicate whether it is a single-year or multi-year program. - c.
-Grant Officials- Each grant application must designate the following: - i.
+The application must clearly demonstrate that the requested positions will perform work that is not currently provided. - b.
+Maximum Applications-A county may submit one new application per fiscal year. - c.
+Grant Officials Each grant application must designate the following: - i.
 Program director.
 This person must be the officer or employee responsible for program operation or monitoring and will serve as the point-of-contact regarding the program's day-to-day operations. - ii.
 Financial officer.
 This person must be the county auditor or county treasurer if the applicant does not have a county auditor. - iii.
 Authorized official.
 This person must be authorized to apply for, accept, decline, modify, or cancel the grant for the applicant county.
-A county judge or a designee authorized by the governing body in its resolution may serve as the authorized official - iv.
+A county judge or a designee authorized by the governing body in its resolution may serve as the authorized official. - iv.
 The program director and the authorized official may be the same person.
 The financial officer may not serve as the program director or the authorized official.